englekk/handbook-docs/Fuse/04 - Layout.md

 ### $(Grid.Row:Placing elements in a Grid) $(Grid.Column:)

 By default, elements are placed in the grid by the order they appear in the UX, from left to right, top to bottom.
-One can specify per element which grid cell they should be placed in using the Row and Column like so:
+One can however explicitly specify per element which grid cell they should be placed in using the `Row` and `Column` properties like so:

 ```
 <Grid RowCount="1" ColumnCount="2">